nataliaferrazzo/nataliaferrazzo/README.md

   <br/>
   </p>

-  I'm Engineering Physics student who dreams about becoming a Quantum Engineer someday.
+  I'm a physical engineer graduated from UFRGS and a master's student in Quantum Information at the Sorbonne University who dreams about becoming a Quantum Engineer someday.

   I also love Data Science 📊 and Machine Learning 🤖
   </strong>